 This response is enormously important.
 It means every Christian is expected to trust God to fulfill all the explicit promises made to the church in the Bible.
 It would be sin not to believe them.
 But it is not sin not to believe God will do a thing that is not explicitly promised in the Bible — like heal his wife, Mary.

 Prayed for Her Healing, Preached at Her Funeral

-So how did he trust God when he prayed for his wife’s healing when he heard that she had rheumatic fever?
+So how did he trust God as he prayed for his wife’s healing when he learned that she had rheumatic fever?
 Would he have the “gift of faith” for her?
-No he would not.
+No, he would not.
 But he did have faith as he prayed — great faith.
 He took hold of a promise in the Bible and he believed it.
 Here is how he described that faith:

 This response means that Müller’s faith for the orphans was the same kind of faith as he had for his wife.
 If it is good that the orphans have eggs for breakfast, Müller’s prayer for eggs will be granted.
 But if not, Müller will assume his prayer has been answered in a way that is better than eggs.
 Eggs may fail.
 God never fails.
 For eggs have not been promised.